Planeterra Partner Shop

-Did you know, you can support Planeterra’s project partners from home?
+Did you know, you can support Planeterra’s community partners from home?

 Below is a list of projects that have the ability to ship products directly to your home.
 Online orders are not just a great source of revenue for our partners, but it helps them to diversify their income.
 There’s no need to be on the road – from pillowcases to biodegradable soaps, you can give back to our projects from the comfort of your couch with the click of a button.